nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_part_research.md

 {% include custom/section.warnbanner.html %}

 ## Participation in Research Section Content##
 This is to flag participation in a clinical trial.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>